 How does it work?
 Make a reservation with a start/arrival time.
-Check-in at the store's front counter, you will head to our gear area that has changing rooms and bathrooms.
+Check-in at the store's front counter, you will head to our gear area that has changing rooms.
 Once you have changed, lock your belongings in your car.
 Make sure your parking receipt is clearly displayed on your windshield.
 Meet up with our staff again who will escort you to the beach for a mandatory but quick orientation on kayaking safety, weather and local information.
 You can then launch and paddle as long as you like until the return time.
 Mornings are usually the calmest time of the day.
 Afternoon winds may limit or cancel rentals.